danielharrell/open-eyes-lect-2017-18/Open.md

 ## Awareness {#awareness}

-(Need to make this section more concise.)
-(Or perhaps anticipate that this is a longer argument by laying out steps.)

 On this account, then, only mere openness could be boundless.
 True openness is always bounded, or closed.
 But perhaps even mere openness must be bounded, to gain any semblance of boundlessness.
 For now consider our deepest state of being, on my earlier suggestion: the open eyes of awareness.
-(There is an argument to be made that they can only be open by containing what they see, and therefore being closed.
-Make sure to indicate how this openness might be considered mere openness.
-Look for formulations below that I can use for this.
-Then proceed with: as a first step we can reconsider the cases of Leontius and Odysseus.)
-This allows us to reconsider the open eyes of Leontius.
+This allows us to reconsider, first, the open eyes of Leontius.
 For while his loss of mastery over them exposes him, like a broken jar, to whatever lies outside, this same loss allows his eyes, like an unbroken jar, to take their fill---one might say to the brim---of the spectacle.
 His liberated eyes might even be compared to a perfect jar: one that stays intact, no matter what it contains, or how full it gets.

 And this perfection of outer sight seems matched, even surpassed, by inner sight.
-For Leontius is able to damn his eyes, and in the imperative mood, despite his loss of command.
+For Leontius is able to denounce his eyes, despite his loss of command.
 "Look for yourselves," he exclaims, "you evil wretches, take your fill of the beautiful sight."
-His eyes remain his, we could say, despite their liberation from him; as their becoming unbounded results not in blindness, but sight; and not unconsciousness of the fact, but recognition of it.
+His eyes remain his, we could say, despite their liberation from him.
+For their becoming unbounded results not in blindness, but sight; and not unconsciousness of the fact, but recognition of it.
 To stare is still to see, and in this case to see with an acute sense of the boundary breached in seeing.
-This suggests that mere openness can only be as boundless as true openness finally lets it be, lest it escape not merely the bounds of better judgment, but even the bounds of sheer awareness, and become an example of nothingness rather than openness.
+Yet this suggests that mere openness can only be as boundless as true openness finally lets it be, lest it escape not merely the bounds of better judgment, but even the bounds of sheer awareness, and become an example of nothingness rather than openness.

-In the same vein, we can reconsider the example of Odysseus.
+In this same vein, we can also reconsider the open door of Odysseus.
-For while the suitors may get through his door, they will not survive his awareness of it, or Penelope's.
+For while the suitors may get through it, they will not survive his awareness of it, or Penelope's.
 Even if his door only opens from the outside, it can still be locked from the inside, to help accomplish and contain the slaughter.
-Mere openness again seems only as boundless as true openness lets it be, in proof that the truth of openness lies in boundedness, even when the look of openness is boundless.
+Mere openness again seems only as boundless as true openness lets it be, implying that the truth of openness lies in boundedness, even when the look of openness is boundless. <!--Can use look of boundless later in infinite circle-->

-This same conclusion might be drawn from our everyday expressions of awareness.
-For recall how we say our eyes are open, to mean we are awake.
+We can strengthen this implication by returning to our everyday expressions of awareness.
+Recall how we say our eyes are open to mean we are awake.
 This again captures how we seem to see *through* our eyes to a whole world outside us---as if they were transparent.
 Or boundless. <!--older
 formulation: as if they provided a medium for sight rather than a boundary, and *carried* us to what we see rather than containing it.
-We call our eyes open, in short, as if they were boundless.--> <!--Later make more point of how our eyes carry us to what we see rather than containing it.--> But this is also again to speak figuratively.
+We call our eyes open, in short, as if they were boundless.--> <!--Later make more point of how our eyes carry us to what we see rather than containing it.--> But this is also to speak figuratively.
 And the distance, in this case, between the figurative and the literal might well be the distance between the boundless and the bounded.
 Our eyes cannot be open, after all, just like our eyelids,